nataraj2/amrex-tutorials/ExampleCodes/Amr/Advection_AmrCore/README.md

-# Zalesak Disk Advection with AMReX
+# Plane Advection with AMReX

-This repository provides an example of the **Zalesak disk test case** using the **AMReX framework** for advection simulations.
+This repository provides an example of a plane in the x-direction using the **AMReX framework** for advection simulations.

 ```sh
 git clone --recursive https://github.com/AMReX-Codes/amrex.git